PhiliGuertler/pile-of-shame/README.md

 You might have to adjust the config for your platform, as the name of the device/emulator is specified there.
 Have a look at [the Android config](./test/appium/configs/wdio.android.conf.js) and [the iOS config](./test/appium/configs/wdio.ios.conf.js).

+## Generating screenshots
+The testing library golden toolkit is used to auto-generate screenshots for the play store entry.
+Simply run `scripts/generate_screenshots.py` to re-generate them.

 ## Download the App

 <div style="width: 200px">